dvidsilva/dvidsilva.github.io/_posts/2022-12-25-superproductivity.md

 layout: post
 title: Super Productivity tips
 date: 2022-12-25 00:04:20
-description: Collection of advice that can get you closer to super productivity levels
+description: do more by sleeping more
 og_image: assets/img/posts/rayogram.jpeg
 ---

 **Happy holidays 2022!
-Now that many are planning their upcoming year, coming up with goals and plans to achieve them, I wanted to share some of my easiest productivity tips.**
+Hannukah 5783! 🪬 Now that many are planning their upcoming year I wanted to share some of my easiest productivity tips.**

-I often get asked about my time management, any particular week I'm simultaneously working on an arts collective, producing events, managing a community, coding, managing coders, cooking, taekwondo, rabbinical school, etc. Not in an uniquely busy manner, more like humanely impossible when considering the bounds of reality.
+I often get asked about my time management, any particular week I'm  sleeping too much, partying too much, an arts collective, managing communities, coding, managing coders, cooking, taekwondo, rabbinical school, etc. Not in an uniquely busy manner, more like humanely impossible when considering the bounds of reality.

-During 2022 I was a part time freelance web developer, co-producer and emotional safety lead in nyc nightlife and burning man events, got promoted three times on taekwondo, traveled, started a new job as CTO, got engaged, moved in with my fiancé, podcasts, fundraisers, conferences, art, cooking, etc. And I spend most of my time lounging or playing.
-Not to brag or whatever, because I don't care, but to help you consider the possibilities.
-Also, FYI, real humbleness is about truth, not diminishing yourself.[*](https://torah.org/learning/mlife-ch2law3b/)

-For 2023 the list is even longer and more ambitious, and some of the people involved wanted me to write this down, and here we are.
 I hope this short read can inspire you and give you some ideas that you can easily put into practice at your own convenience, or share it mockingly, it helps us either way.

 **Decisions that affect everyone were made by a few who are harming the world.
 Is good to stop and reconsider, why is it that I'm doing this? change our course towards community and compassion.
 Once enough of us have done it, the world will feel saved.**